Does Lysol Kill Dust Mites? (Is It Pet Safe?)

 I have to admit, that most of the ingredients listed on Lysol do not sound organic or natural.
 And it does strike the worry chord when the thought of using Lysol at home in the presence of children and pets.

-This prompts me to research on each ingredient and find out if they are harmful to human.
+This prompts me to research each ingredient and find out if they are harmful to humans.

-- Ethanol is actually alcohol, which can be dangerous when inhaled in large amount.
+- Ethanol is actually alcohol, which can be dangerous when inhaled in large amounts.

 - Both butane and propane are forms of hydrocarbon and is harmful when inhaled.

 - Ethanolamine is an organic chemical that gives of ammonia-like scent.
 It’s both corrosive and irritant.

 - Alkyl (50% C14, 40% C12, 10% C16) dimethyl benzyl ammonium saccharinate may cause headaches and nausea when inhaled.

 - There’s a moderate concern on the effect of MIPA-Borate on developmental and reproductive toxicity.

 - MEA-Borate is an irritant with low hazard risk.

 - Ammonium Hydroxide, also known as ammonia water, is both corrosive and an environmental hazard.